 Michael, who wrote regularly for IT, thus became the first person charged under the Race Relations Act, designed to protect black people.
 William Burroughs volunteered to be Michael’s interpreter in court; Michael represented himself and did 12 months.

-This was followed on 24 July by a full page ad in The Times, calling for the legislation of marijuana, signed by – among others – all of The Beatles.
+This was followed on 24 July by a full-page advert in The Times, calling for the legislation of marijuana, signed by – among others – all of The Beatles.

 The radical element of the movement was soon swamped by people everywhere jumping on the bandwagon.
-Appropriately enough, many of them were bands – Zoot Money’s Big Roll Band became Dantalian’s Chariotovernight (featuring Andy Summers – who later managed to become a punk as well).
+Appropriately enough, many of them were bands – Zoot Money’s Big Roll Band became Dantalian’s Chariot overnight (featuring Andy Summers – who later managed to become a punk as well).
 The Move suddenly went psychedelic.
 Eric Burdon went all mystical.
-And, of course, the rag trade was flooding Carnaby Street with Flower Children dresses, imported kaftans, badges and beads.
-(Fortunately, the T-shirt industry hadn’t been invented yet.)

 UFO closed on October 6, killed by high rent and overheads.